Teach English in Prague, The Czech Republic (Czechia)

 To work as an English teacher in Prague, The Czech Republic (Czechia), you will need to have a valid work visa.
 Most schools will help you obtain the correct visa and guide you through the process with visa assistance.
 Some students will originally enter on a 3-month holiday visa.
 The process of obtaining a work visa can vary depending on your country of origin, but generally, you will need to provide proof of your qualifications, a valid passport, and a criminal background check.
 It is important to check the specific requirements for each country and your language school for up-to-date advice.

 Enrol in a TESOL course and travel to Prague, The Czech Republic (Czechia), for a great opportunity to experience a rich cultural heritage, learn about a diverse society, and improve your teaching skills.
 With a high demand for English as a Second Language, opportunities for ESL teachers are abundant, and the cost of living is relatively low.
-Moroccan people are known for their warm hospitality, which is deeply rooted in their cultural values, making it a welcoming and enjoyable experience for those who choose to teach English in Prague, The Czech Republic (Czechia).
+Czech people are known for their warm hospitality, which is deeply rooted in their cultural values, making it a welcoming and enjoyable experience for those who choose to teach English in Prague, The Czech Republic (Czechia).